killerbee on 9/22/2013

 Overall, a GREAT "feel" blade, but lacks power when paired with conventional rubbers.

-This blade has a great feeling, probably the most profound of all of the blades I have tried.
-The feeling is unique in that you can feel not just the flex but also the springiness of the wood.
+This blade has a great feeling, probably the most profound of all of the blades I have tried; it is just unique; and very clean with little vibration.
 The speed, I would say, is in the middle, or perhaps the upper end, of OFF-.
-I have been somewhat confused by this blade.
-I didn’t like it so much with some rubbers and thought it had a low throw, but with other rubbers I liked it much more and thought it had a very high throw.
+I rather liked it more with softer rubbers.
 In any case, I think this blade may take a bit of getting used to so I would advise anyone against judging it based on a few hours of play.

 BMX2 on 4/5/2018